6 ways to earn more positive salon and spa reviews

 Once you have had a chance to detach from the review and understand the situation, consider writing out a professional reply to the customer.
 Here are some tips for writing your response:

-• You may consider explaining any misunderstandings, unordinary circumstances that led to the poor experience, or how your business is planning to prevent future issues.
+You may consider explaining any misunderstandings, or unordinary circumstances that led to the poor experience, or how your business is planning to prevent future issues.
 This will give future readers context and reassurance.

 Studies show that 89% of audiences will read a business’s response to reviews, and customers are willing to spend more money at businesses that reply to clients.
 This practice shows that your business cares and lets you take control of the narrative around complaints.